rya-sge/access-denied/_posts/2022-08-06-solana-spl-token.md

 ### Airdrop

-To perform operator, you need to have some SOL in your wallet.
+To perform operations, you need to have some SOL in your wallet.
 It is possible to have some SOL on devnet with the command airdrop

 - Command